Andrzej Tomaszewski: Functions

 As a valued scientific collaborator, he maintained lively contacts with numerous academic centres in Europe.

-In the years 1988-1992 he was the General Director of ICCROM – the International Centre of Research into the Preservation and Conservation of the Cultural Heritage in Rome.
+In the years 1988–1992 he was the General Director of ICCROM – the International Centre of Research into the Preservation and Conservation of the Cultural Heritage in Rome.

-In 1984-1993 he had relevant functions in ICOMOS as President of the International Committee of Conservators Training.
+In 1984–1993 he had relevant functions in ICOMOS as President of the International Committee of Conservators Training.
 He later was appointed Honorary President of ICOMOS.
-In 1995-1999 he was General Conservator of the Republic of Poland, directing the State Service for the Protection of Historical Monuments.
+In 1995–1999 he was General Conservator of the Republic of Poland, directing the State Service for the Protection of Historical Monuments.
 Through his efforts several important Polish sites were added to the UNESCO World Heritage List, among which are two churches: the Lutheran Church of Peace at Jawor and the Evangelical Church of Peace at Świdnica.

 Since 1999 he participated in the activities of the Romualdo Del Bianco Foundation (Florence, Italy) promoting intercultural dialogue between Central-Eastern Europe and Western countries, as President of the Polish Board of Experts of the Foundation.
 In co-operation with the Foundation he led and chaired the ICOMOS International Scientific Committee for Theory and Philosophy of Conservation and Restoration until his departure.

-In the period 2003-2009 he was President of the Polish National Committee of ICOMOS.
+In the period 2003–2009 he was President of the Polish National Committee of ICOMOS.

 He was also the Polish delegate to the UNESCO World Heritage Committee and was a member of the Council of Europe’s Committee on Cultural Heritage.

-He was a member of the International Council of the International Cultural Centre in Cracow, a member of the Scientific Programme Council of Denkmal – The European Trade Fair for Conservation, Restoration and Old Building Renovation in Leipzig.
+He was a member of the International Council of the International Cultural Centre in Kraków, a member of the Scientific Programme Council of Denkmal – The European Trade Fair for Conservation, Restoration and Old Building Renovation in Leipzig.
 Since 2009 he was a vice-president of PKN ICOMOS and president of the International Council of Museums ICOM.